 With the latest update to Apple’s FAQ, fingerprinting or probabilistic matching is definitely out.
 Apple is even calling out IP address (“user’s network connection”) and User-Agent (“user’s web browser”) — which are the base parameters for probabilistic matching — and calls their utilization tracking.

 Up until today, some companies in our space thought that they would be able to use fingerprinting to provide mobile attribution services without an IDFA and without asking users for tracking permission via ATT.
 While we immediately adopted and built a solution around SKAdNetwork, some continued to build device graphs and data marketplaces.

 Today, clearly, that all ends.
 (And you’ll see announcements from all the industry players who are finally admitting that.
 In some cases, those announcements are a complete 180-degree turn from previous statements.)

 It doesn’t matter if your fingerprinting is only 90% accurate.
 It doesn’t matter if you’re just using it once to connect a click and a device.
 It doesn’t matter if you hash the data to provide some level of obfuscation or privacy.
-Apple has very clearly laid it out: fingerprinting is not OK without user permission.
+Apple has very clearly laid it out: fingerprinting is not OK.

 View-through attribution and creative optimization in SKAdnetwork

 Another huge update for app marketers is that SKAdNetwork, Apple’s solution for privacy-safe deterministic mobile attribution, will now include view-through attribution (VTA)!